-The excitement of the NASCAR playoffs makes its way to the Bank of America Roval 400 at Charlotte Motor Speedway on Sunday, Sept.
-29, 2019, is one of the most anticipated races in the Chase for the Monster Energy NASCAR Cup Series championship.
-But it’s not the only racing excitement you’ll find in North Carolina, home of NASCAR and many of the teams that compete in its events.
-If you make Charlotte your race-week base, you can tour team shops, watch short-track races, dive into the sport’s past and watch the first cutoff race of the postseason.
+The excitement of the NASCAR playoffs makes its way to the Bank of America Roval 400 at Charlotte Motor Speedway on Sunday, Oct.
+9, 2022.
+But it’s not the only racing memories you’ll find in North Carolina, home of NASCAR and many of the teams that compete in its events.

 Day 1: NASCAR Hall of Fame and Red Rocks Cafe